astronomer/airflow-guides/guides/data-quality.md

 When implementing data quality checks, consider how a check success or failure should influence downstream dependencies.
 [Trigger Rules](https://www.astronomer.io/guides/managing-dependencies/#trigger-rules) are especially useful in managing operator dependencies.

-## When to implement Data Quality Checks
+## When to implement data quality checks

 When implementing data quality checks, it is important to consider the tradeoffs between the upfront work of implementing checks vs. the cost of downstream issues caused by data with bad quality.